 Whether you’re wondering how to flock a fake Christmas tree OR how to flock a real Christmas tree, we’ve got you covered.
 And best of all, the process takes less than 15 minutes!

 Flocked Christmas trees have become super popular for a reason!
-To me, a slightly flocked tree represents the beautiful quietness of the outdoors as snow starts to fall.
+To me, a slightly flocked tree represents the beautiful quietness of the outdoors as the snow starts to fall.

-It also takes less than 15 minutes to flock a real Christmas tree and all of the necessary items to do it are available on Amazon Prime!
+It also takes less than 15 minutes to flock a Christmas tree and all of the necessary items to do it are available on Amazon Prime!

 If you look closely, you’ll see that this tree is lightly flocked.
 That’s how we wanted it, but I could have kept adding layers until the snow was extremely thick.

 Check out this next picture for a close up: